coder/templates/pod-share-jupyter/README.md

 ---
-name: Develop with shared Jupyter in a container in a Kubernetes pod
+display_name: Kubernetes (Shared Jupyter)
-description: The goal is to enable code-server (VS Code) and Jupyter Lab or Jupyter Notebook - with IDEs sharable
+description: Demonstrates code-server (VS Code) and Jupyter Lab or Jupyter Notebook - with IDEs sharable.
+icon: ../../../site/static/icon/jupyter.svg
+maintainer_github: coder
+verified: true
-tags: [cloud, kubernetes]
+tags: [container, kubernetes]
 ---

 # Jupyter Lab & Notebook and code-server (VS Code) template for a workspace in a Kubernetes pod where IDEs are sharable with team members